-Soothe your cat’s stomach, and normalize bowl function with these all-natural herbs, based on time-tested, traditional medicinal formulas.
+Soothe your cat’s stomach and normalize bowel function with these all-natural herbs, based on time-tested, traditional medicinal formulas.

 Yucca: Yucca schidigera is a medicinal plant native to Mexico.
 Yucca powder and yucca extract are used as animal feed additives.